jacoblee628/systemsproject/README.md

 ## Files Included
 * `create_trace.py`
-  * contains functions for creating the new trace matrix and validating manual and automatic tests
+  * contains functions for processing test documents in order to create the new trace
 * `read_write.py`
   * contains functions for reading in input files
 * `run.py`
+  * Contains main pipeline code and also parsing command line inputs.
 * `select_file.py`
-  * contains functions for creating a user interface
+  * User interface
 * `validate_trace.py`
-  * contains functions for validating the new trace matrix
+  * Validating the new trace matrix

 ## Pipeline Description
 `run.py/run()` is the main pipeline method.